-All applied loads are categorized into six load cases: A through F. Loads are applied to the slab under a load case.
+Applied loads are categorized into six load cases: A through F. Loads are applied to the slab under a load case.
 The slab is analyzed and designed under load combinations.
 A load combination is the algebraic sum of each of the load cases multiplied by a load factor.

 Load combinations are categorized into Service level and Ultimate level.
-For each service level combination, the nodal deflections, element pressures, and nodal spring reactions are output.
-For an ultimate level combination, the element bending moments are output.
+For each service level combination, the nodal deflections, element pressures, and spring and pile reactions are output.
+For an ultimate level combination, the program outputs displacements, element moments, and punching shear results.
+The output is available only when solution criteria are met for all load combinations.